bjones1/CodeChat/README.rst

 Recent changes
 ==============
-- Current: Beta Doxygen support.
+- 4-Nov-2013: Beta Doxygen support.
 Fixed crash when file with an unknown extension was loaded.
+Status bar now provides build results.
 - 24-Apr-2013: Add .bat, .ini, and .iss as extensions recognized by CodeChat.
 - 18-Apr-2013: Run Sphinx build in a separate process to provide a more responsive GUI.
 - 3-Apr-2013: Fix to handle Unicode files correctly.